okezieobi/okezieobi/README.md

 -->

 - 🔭 I’m currently working on at least one pinned project below.
-- 🌱 I’m currently learning at https://www.coursera.org/programs/ingressive-for-good-on-coursera-azm1u/
+- 🌱 I’m currently learning at my own varying pace.
 - 👯 I’m looking to collaborate on projects using ReactJS, ExpressJS, MongoDB, PostgreSQL
 - 🤔 I’m looking for help with securing a fullstack or backend or frontend gig
 - 💬 Ask me about anything javascript